-Section 3.
+Section 4.
 Representatives

 a.
-The Association may have Employee Representatives who shall be authorized to handle complaints and grievances.
+The Association may have one Employee Representatives for every department or service area who shall be authorized to handle complaints and grievances.
 The Association shall provide to the Employer a list of all authorized Employee Representatives.